 The Internal Audit service will be responsible for following up the recommendations made to ensure that management have implemented them in the agreed timescales.
 This will be completed within six months from the finalisation of the audit.
 An additional implementation review will be carried out where high priority recommendations remain outstanding or a significant number of recommendations remain outstanding.
 Internal Audit will not complete any additional implementation reviews on recommendations that remain outstanding at this stage.
 It is management's responsibility to ensure that the agreed actions are implemented.
-All outstanding recommendations will remain open on the Covalent system for management to complete.
+All outstanding recommendations will remain open on the Pentana system for management to complete.

-Results of implementation reviews will be communicated as appropriate with copies to the Chief Finance Officer, Head of Paid Service and the Monitoring Officer.
-A summary of the results will be reported to the Board.
+Results of implementation reviews will be communicated as appropriate with copies to the Chief Executive and the, Chief Finance Officer, and Chief Executive.
+A summary of the results will be reported to the Audit & Governance Committee.

-Where significant risk exposures and control issues, including fraud and governance issues, are identified, they will be reported to the Board.
+Where significant risk exposures and control issues, including fraud and governance issues, are identified, they will be reported to the Audit & Governance Committee.